RAID Controller: Definition and Function

 To answer one of the pertinent questions that most computer users ask, “Do I need a RAID Controller?”, the answer depends on the RAID level that you are utilizing.
 If arrays like RAID 0 are used with your storage disks, you may not need to use them, but with RAID levels like RAID 5 and RAID 6, the use of RAID controllers may become inevitable.

-This is because of the number of disk drives needed with these RAID arrays.
+This is because of the number of disk drive needed with these RAID arrays.
 RAID 5 requires a minimum of 3 disk drives while RAID 6 requires at least four disk drives.

 Methods of creating RAID Controller